-“Magnus: On the Edge of the Unknown!” or so reads the local government’s standard travel brochure.
-In truth, the phrase better describes Magnus a century ago; recent decades have seen increasing settlement and overall civilization in a system that considers itself the unofficial capital of Human frontier culture.
+“Magnus: On the Edge of the Unknown!” or so reads the slogan favored by Newcastle’s Tourism Board.
+In truth, the phrase better describes Magnus a century ago; recent decades have seen increasing settlement and improved standards of living in a system that considers itself the unofficial capital of Human frontier culture.

-For a time, Magnus II was a barren desert world — the effects of terraforming had not yet completely transformed the planet, and a ten-year period of extreme solar flares hampered its transition to a temperate world, increasing the decay of the UEE facilities and generally reducing overall interest in resettling Magnus.
-The result was an eerie, depopulated ghost world with declining structures full of refining and shipbuilding equipment considered too expensive to move elsewhere.
-During this period, the system’s population declined to less than 3,000, most of whom had no legal right to their encampments.
+Even after terraformation, Magnus II was a relatively barren desert world which had the effect of generally reducing overall interest in resettling Magnus once the influx of Navy credits dried up.
+The result was an eerie, depopulated ghost world with decaying structures full of refining and shipbuilding equipment considered too expensive to move elsewhere.
+During this period, the system’s population declined to less than 30,000 with a significant portion of that squatting in abandoned government property.

-In 2751, the original military classification for the Magnus system expired and other colonists were technically allowed to move in.
-Seeing no practical use for the system, the UEE opted not to renew their lease claims for the sole inhabitable planet’s landmasses.
-The age of single-state colonization having long since ended, Magnus’ colonials were a ragtag group of outbackers, claim jumpers and an assortment of similar, less-savory types trying to escape their reputations on the core worlds.
+Magnus’ inhabitants became a ragtag group of outbackers, claim jumpers and other similar, less-savory types.
 The result was a system with a reputation for a wild, anything-goes atmosphere, where Humans could live along the margins of the law.
 A culture supporting this system has since arisen organically, with a ‘kill-or-be-killed’ attitude that has developed into a strictly held frontier-style code of honor.

 In recent years, Magnus II, Borea, has become more civilized, increasingly playing its reputation and fading ghost towns for tourist dollars.
-It’s still among the more dangerous Human-settled worlds: while the government has come to adhere to a more formal system, assassinations are still not uncommon.
-This culture is not onesided, however: for all the lawlessness, Magnus is seen as a place where anyone can start anew, a system that strongly believes in ignoring an individual’s past in favor of his or her potential.
+It’s still among the more dangerous Human-settled worlds despite recent pushes by the Advocacy and local militia to clean up the system.
+However: for all the perceived lawlessness, Magnus is seen as a place where anyone can start anew, a system that strongly believes in ignoring an individual’s past in favor of his or her potential.
 For this reason alone, settlement on Borea is increasing, year by year.

 Magnus I is a chthonian planet, a former gas giant which has had its atmosphere fully separated by its proximity to the star’s sun.
 The result is a tightly compacted mass of rock rich in high value minerals.
-The UEE maintains full mining rights over Magnus I, and does not generally contract with outsiders for shipping or refinement.
-Owing to its cosmology, Magnus I is also a source of high grade diamonds, used both as gemstones and in factory operations.
-Again, the UEE moderates all sales and criminal elements have never established a significant foothold on Magnus I.
+Dating back to the system’s time under stricter Naval control, the UEE still maintains full mining rights over Magnus I, and oversees all contracts for shipping or refinement.
+Magnus II’s senatorial representatives have tried repeatedly to get control of these rights to little avail.
+Owing to its cosmology, Magnus I is also a source of high grade gemstones used for a variety of industrial and decorative purposes.

 Borea is the terraformed center of the system.
-Classified as a near-Earth planet, Borea has a variety of climates and is generally ideal for Human settlement.
-The planet is dotted with dozens of centuries-old abandoned UEE naval facilities which are slowly fading into overgrowth.
+Classified as a near-Earth planet, Borea has a harsh climate and is dotted with dozens of centuries-old abandoned UEE naval facilities which are slowly rusting away.